 This 750-acre lake is at the mouth of the oddly-named Death Canyon.
 The fishing is typically very good, as the trout are usually biting.
 There are a large number of hiking trails as well.
 The 1.8-mile round trip trail to and from the Phelps Overlook is the most popular one.
 While there, be sure and check out Jumping Rock on the lake’s north shore.
 It’s about a 30-foot drop to the water below, but the water is deep enough for daring high-divers.
 These indomitable divers might want to wear wetsuits.
 The water is quite cold all year long, even in summer.

-One of the largest lakes in the Park has a pair of islands on its surface.
+One of the largest lakes in the Grand Teton National Park, there is a pair of islands on its surface.
 The glassy water and wide-open spaces make for excellent canoeing and kayaking.
+Travel the easy trail that takes you around the lake for some breathtaking views.
+A peaceful area to enjoy Mother Nature, you'll want to bring your camera to capture this majestic area.
 During most of the year, this deep, glacier-filled lake is almost like a mirror.
 And you can imagine what that must look like.
 Several relatively short hiking trails lead to the lake, which also has a ranger station.

-Largely because of the nearby wetlands, moose are abundant at String Lake.
-Many people start their lake hiking tours here, because String Lake is easily accessible by RV.
-It has one of the Park’s very few large surface parking areas.
+Primarily because of the nearby wetlands, moose are abundant at String Lake.
+Many people start their lake hiking tours here because String Lake is easily accessible by RV and it is simply breathtaking.
+This area has one of the Grand Teton National Park’s very few large surface parking areas that allow for your motorhome to park with ease.
 Fly fishing off one of the bridges is one of the most popular activities.
-Swimming is a very close second.
+Swimming is a very close second for recreation, followed by an easy walk around the lake.
 Lots of canoers also come to String Lake.